ecly/dotfiles/README.md

 # Dotfiles for Arch Linux
 Basically serves as my checklist when setting up Arch on a new machine.
-Some scripts are modified to behave differently based on hostname for the setup to work more fluently between my machines.
-These may need modifications based on the machin. (.xinit, nvidia.sh, config.i3, wal-set)

-Theming based on [wal](https://github.com/dylanaraps/pywal) for automated coloring of everything.
 In ranger use 'mkt' on image to have colorscheme generated and applied to everything.
 Manual firefox restart currently necessary for [userChrome.css](.config/userChrome.css) to be applied after changing colorscheme.